 - Restart the process by dissolving more sugar in water, adding cool water and adding Water Kefir Grains.

-- To make the Water Kefir carbonated, pour a couple ounces of fruit juice into the strained water kefir you just strained.
-I’ve found Grape, Pomegranate, Apple and Cherry to work the best.
-I don’t recommend citrus for this part, as it makes stringy yeast like things that are not tasty!
+- To make the Water Kefir carbonated, pour a couple ounces of fruit juice into a bottle with the water kefir you just strained.
+No need to use extra sugar here if you are using fruit juice.

 - Once you’ve added the juice, cover the jars tightly with an air tight lid and leave on the counter an additional 1-3 days before drinking or refrigerating.

 The Wellness Mama’s Favorite Variations:

 - After the first fermentation, cap the water kefir without adding any juice.
 After two days, put in fridge and add vanilla extract before drinking- tastes like cream soda!

 - Adding lemon juice and drinking right after the first fermentation- tastes like lemonade!